AF-ROBOTICS/CapstoneC23/README.md

 # User Guide for Class of 24
 # Dependencies:
-1. Downloaad all desired packages into src
+1. Cole the repo above into your src folder
 2. use ros command: rosdep install --from-paths src --ignore-src -r -y
 3. profit